vzachari/IronSmithQSM/README.md

 ##### g) Edit IronSmithQSM/Matlab_Config.txt with the path to the matlab executable on your system
 *(e.g. /usr/local/MATLAB/R2019b/bin/matlab)*
 Supported versions R2017b to R2019b.
+**NOTE:** the `Image Processing Toolbox` needs to be installed for the matlab version specified in IronSmithQSM/Matlab_Config.txt.

 ##### h) Add the IronSmithQSM directory to $PATH
 Guide: https://opensource.com/article/17/6/set-path-linux